blockchain-lab-um/masca/packages/docs/docs/ssi/verifiable-credentials.md

 - Licenses
 - And much, much more.

 All the previously mentioned benefits make VCs the perfect solution for many problems.
-For example IDs, Documents, Licenses, etc. can be forged and dfficult to authenticate.
+For example IDs, Documents, Licenses, etc. can be forged and difficult to authenticate.
 Process of authentication is usually slow and prone to errors.
 Another issue is the lack of control over data and the lack of privacy.
 Another problem is the reliance on the issuer.
 The entity providing credentials might not always be reachable and available (e.g. server failures, electricity outages, etc.) to authenticate credentials.
 All of the above mentioned issues/risks can be solved with VCs.
 This could affect many fields, ranging from Healthcare to Finance.

 [See more use cases](https://www.w3.org/TR/vc-use-cases/)